Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Predicting Bike Sharing Demand - A Linear Regression Analysis/README.md

 - Building the Multiple Linear Regression Model via an Iterative Process
 - Model Building
 - Model Selection
-- Prooving of the Assumptions of Linear Regression
+- Proving of the Assumptions of Linear Regression
 - Making Predictions on the Test Data Using the Selected Model
 - Model Evaluation
 - Mentioning the Predictor Variables and the Equation